Chapter Twenty Five VI

 Pearce, “May I ask, how’s it you are able to track the girl?”

-I look at the passing drop of fluid on the road, “Drive slowly twenty meters, same line, stay to the left of the road, close to edge.”
+I look at the passing drop of fluid on the road, “Drive slowly twenty meters, same line, stay to the right.”

 The cars leaks for another mile, then no more for a hundred meters.

 He does, keeps to the edge of the road, we come to the last spatter.